-Sledding: This hill at the beach is good for sledding with adequate snow cover.
+Sledding: A hill at the beach is good for sledding with adequate snow cover.

-  Ice Fishing: Ice fishing success in the 137-acre Hills Creek Lake is exceptional

-  for yellow perch, bluegill and an occasional walleye.
-Be safety conscious when
+Ice Fishing: Ice fishing success in the 137-acre Hills Creek Lake is exceptional for yellow perch, bluegill and an occasional walleye.
+Ice thickness is not monitored.

-  on the ice.

-  Ice Skating: Ice skating is permitted at the beach on the natural ice of the
+Ice Skating: Ice skating is permitted at the beach on the natural ice of the lake.

-  lake.
 Ice thickness is not monitored.

 Environmental Education and Interpretation

 The park operates a seasonal visitor center in the camping area.
 A variety of interpretive programs are offered year-round.

 Explore the Calendar of Events for a listing of upcoming events.

 Explore environmental education and interpretation for more information.